Traditional babies' nappies/diapers of towelling/cloth

 Before plastics became common in the 1950s, rubber pants were sometimes used, but as often as not, babies were simply laid on a rubber sheet or even placed where leakages could do least harm.
 My mother told the story of how she was told to hold her baby sister in the early 1900s and the baby wetted her, presumably because there was no waterproof protection.

 Soiled nappies were cleaned by first holding one corner under a toilet flush to remove the solid matter.
-It was important to keep tightly hold of the corner while doing this.
+It was essential to keep tightly hold of the corner while doing this.
 I had one bad experience with my first baby in the mid 1960s: the force of the water was so great that it tore the nappy out of my hand, never to be seen again.
 It took a while for the drain to clear.
 Soiled nappies often kept their stain, even after washing, so some women told me that they lined the nappies with muslin which helped to keep the nappies' colour.

 My friends who had babies about the same time as me tell me that they soaked the nappies in Milton sterilising fluid and then washed them - in twin tub washing machines of course.